baraqheart/30daysofcka/04-namespace/note4.md

 ` kubectl get namespace `

-- default: every newly created k8s objects is automatically assigned the default namespace, when no namespace was specified during creation
+- default: every newly created k8s objects is automatically assigned the default     namespace, if no namespace was specified during creation

 - kube-node-lease: this is used to monitor node heartbeat lease used by kubelet to get node availability